Couva: Sport

 The National Cricket Centre (NCC) was opened by the Trinidad and Tobago Cricket Board (TTCBC) in 2002 on 17.5 acre of land at Balmain, Couva from Caroni (1975) Ltd. (construction started in 1997).
 The Trinidad and Tobago Cricket Board plans to rehabilitate, refurbish and develop the Balmain Cricket Centre to allow for playing cricket at the regional first-class level.
 The Gilbert Park cricket ground is located on the corner of the Southern Main Road and Rivulet Road.
 The Couva Recreation Ground and Balmain Cricket club ground are notable sporting areas in the town.
 W Connection, Wanderers C.C. and Clico Preysal Sports Club are notable cricket clubs in the Couva catchment area.

 The National Aquatic Centre and National Cycle Track were opened in 2015 in the vicinity of the Ato Boldon Stadium.
 The Aquatic Centre includes a 50-metre swimming pool (to provide facilities for the hosting of and training for international competitions), a 50-metre warm-up pool, a 25-metre diving pool, and total permanent seating capacity of 700 seats.
 The National Cycle Track includes a 250 x 7 m wood cycling track with embankment of 42 degrees to the International Cycle Union (UCI) standard Category 1, and 2,500 seats in the cycling track configuration.

-Young Trinidadian and West Indies cricket team player Nicholas Pooran was also born here.
+Young Trinidadian and West Indies players Nicholas Pooran and Dinesh Ramdin were also born here.

 The Couva public swimming pool is located in Railway Station Road.

 The Aquatic Centre, Cycling Velodrome, Ato Boldon Stadium, and the NCC are expected to make Couva the main hub of sports in the country.